stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-We also add the following helper to load a shader from the file system:
+The following helper is also added to new class to load the shader code from the file system:

 ```java
 public static Shader load(LogicalDevice dev, InputStream in) throws IOException {